jara001/f1tenth-rules/rules_v3.md

     - Height: TODO
 2. Weight
     - No limits.
+    - _Felix: Should we add a maximum weight limit?
+Maybe 5kg?
+That should be enough for a car (even though it could be tight with BE)_
 3. Chassis
     - No additional limits.
     - Recommended: Traxxas 1:10 (e.g., TRA74054, TRA6804R, TRA68086).